 As a Further Education (FE) college, Newbury College is required (by the Further and Higher Education Act 1992) to have a Governing Board known as the Newbury College Corporation.

-The main role of the Corporation is to oversee the way the college is run; make sure it delivers what its community needs in a way that reflects the highest professional and ethical standards; makes effective use of the resources it has available.
+The main role of the Corporation is to oversee the way the college is run; make sure it delivers what its community needs in a way that reflects the highest professional and ethical standards; make effective use of the resources it has available.

-There are different categories of governors (also known as members) forming the Corporation Board.
-This comprises of external governors, who are recruited from outside the college from business and community organisations and student and staff governors.
+There are different categories of Governors (also known as Members) forming the Corporation Board.
+This comprises of External Governors, who are recruited from outside the college from business and community organisations and Student and Staff Governors.

 The Corporation Board, which is a non-executive committee, meets at key stages throughout the academic year.